 Visit our Living in Community page to learn more about our community philosophy and all of our residential program options.

 The Karma Yoga Internship features a nourishing balance of structure and flexibility for developing a balanced rhythm in tune with your own unique source of joy and creativity.
 Interns can choose their start date and arrange a stay of anywhere from 2 weeks to one month.
 After the first month, internships can be extended by as little as one week at a time, up to a total of 3-months.
-Interns agree to attend one group meditation / yoga session a day, all morning classes, and 25 hours of service per week.
+Interns agree to attend one group meditation / yoga session a day, all intern classes, and 25 hours of service per week.
 Program fee is $500 a month.

 Internships focus on integrating the expanded awareness found in spiritual practice into service to our vegetarian kitchen, small-scale organic farm, and retreat center.
 Long-term interns and those who apply for our certification programs will have the option to focus on one of the following program areas:

 Organic Farming – Learn about the importance of small-scale organic farming to the sustainability of our communities!
 Participate in organic vegetable production, chicken & cow rearing, and orchard care.
 Learn more about our Organic Farming internship!

 ElderCare – The ElderCare Certification program is an ideal way to incorporate spiritual precepts into your caregiving practice or to explore caregiving as a vocation in a supportive learning environment.
 Join the team of residential caregivers at Ananda House and complete the certification program in 1-3 months.
 Learn more about our ElderCare Certification program!